ceramicnetwork/js-ceramic/docs-dev/DEVELOPMENT_LOCAL.md

 ![edit configuration templates](https://user-images.githubusercontent.com/798887/169563176-f6e15e71-8bf3-4f7f-a5d4-ce90732067e1.png)

-Note this uses the dev-unstable network, it is also possible to configure for clay testnet.
-The Application parameters used in this example are
+Note this uses the __*dev-unstable*__ network, it is also possible to configure for clay testnet.
+The Application parameters used in this example are:

 ```
 daemon --port 7007 --hostname 0.0.0.0 --network dev-unstable --anchor-service-api https://cas-dev.3boxlabs.com --debug true --ethereum-rpc https://rinkeby.infura.io/v3/b6685df41e1647c4be0046dfa62a020b